smscommunity/sms-guide/_game/categories.md

 4. **[Yoshi Skip](/sms-guide/techniques/maneuvers/yoshiskip/)**
 Pianta 5 as intended requires Yoshi to complete, but is usually done without Yoshi using this technique.
 Alternatively, do Pianta after unlocking Yoshi (requires Pinna 4 shine).
 5. **[Early Yoshi-Go-Round](/sms-guide/techniques/maneuvers/eyg/) (EYG)**
-Pinna 5 is usually skipped by accessing Pinna 6 secret from an earlier episode (usually 3 or 5).
+Pinna 5 is usually skipped by accessing Pinna 6 secret from an earlier episode (usually 3 or 5), saving a little over a miunute if done on episode 3.
 Yoshi is used so this must be done after Pinna 4, which unlocks it.
 Alternatively, do Pinna 5–6 as intended.

 ## 120 Shines
 Any% (No ACE) with the additional requirement of collecting 120 shines (= 96 physical shines + 240 blue coins) and beating the final boss as the final shine.